ankitank10/retailinventory_FE/README.md

 ## Development server

+Its a teant based angule structure, so following are the ng commands as per the tenant.
+IN is the default tenant:

+"scripts": {
+"ng": "ng",
+"start-IN": "ng serve IN",
+"build-IN": "ng build IN --aot --prod",
+"test-IN": "ng test IN",
+"lint-IN": "ng lint IN",
+"e2e-IN": "ng e2e IN"
+}

-Run `ng serve` for a dev server.
+Run `ng serve IN` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding